-P arthenon • personality • civilization • Athena • citizen • society • deity • linguist • barbarians • literature 1.
-A is a society that is especially well organized and in which people have specialized jobs, invent and use many helpful tools, and have skills such as writing and building monuments.
-2. A specialist who studies languages is called a 3.
-A refers to all of the behaviors and qualities that combine to make a person or society different from other people or societies.
-4. The Greeks called any non-Greeks "" 5. was the Greek goddess of wisdom and strategy in war.
-6. is a person who lives in a particular town, city, or country and has all the rights and privileges available to someone living under that government.
-7. The is the largest of the Greek temples built in Athens.
-8. is all of the written works of a civilization, such as books, poems, and legends, that are considered to be important and/or well written.
-9. A god or goddess can also be called a 10.
-A is a group of people who have organized themselves in a particular way.
-Wr rite It Down With the help of a teacher or parent, use a dictionary to find more examples of English words that have Greek roots.
-Write down a few of the English words and their Greek roots, and then discuss the examples you found.
-Were you surprised at what you discovered?
-1. English word: Greek root: 2.
-English word: Greek root: 3.
+Parthenon • personality • civilization • Athena • citizen • society • deity • linguist • barbarians • literature A civilization is a society that cialized jobs, invent and use many helpful to 2.
+A specialist who studies languages is called a alinguist A personality refers to all of t society different from other people or societ e to make a person or 4.
+The Greeks called any non-Greeks " oarbarians" 5. was the Greek go ddess of wisdom and strategy in war.
+A citizen is a person who rights and privileges available to someone liv • ntry and has all the 7.
+The Parthenon is the largest of the Greek temples built in Athens.
+Literature is all of the written works of a civilization, such as books, poems, and legends, that are considered to be important and/or well written.
+9. A god or goddess can also be called a deity 10.
+A is a group of pe eople who have organized themselves in a particular way.
+Wri ite It Down This exercise is optional.
+Gree With the help of a teacher or parent, use a dict eek roots.
+Write down a few of the English wo a found.
+Were you surprised at what you disco ords and their Greek roots, and then disc 1.
+English word: Greek root: Answers v will vary.
+2. English word: Greek root: 3.
 English word: Greek root: 4.
-English word: Greek root: 5.
-English word: Greek root:
+English word: Greek root: 5 English word: Greek root: